 Nine out of 10 people I talk to don’t know what they want from life.
 They just let it happen without questioning it too much, often taking the path of least resistance.
 I was one of them.
 I didn’t know where I was going in life; I had vague goals, a poor work ethic and no clear vision.
 But then, I completely transformed my life by engineering a simple yet profound morning routine.
 Do you know what you want from your life?

-The routine I will share in this article can be easily replicated and adjusted to take your life to the next level.
+The daily routine I will share in this article can be easily replicated and adjusted to take your life to the next level.
 Read on!

 1. The importance of “me” time